 In an attempt to offset the daunting scope of the last two WADs, this month I’ve got something short and sweet: rf’s Wire Brush.

 As much I enjoy single-level WADs, they don’t usually stick with me the same way bigger megaWADs do.
 They don’t leave that indelible impression on me the way the Suspended in Dusks do, or the Memento Moris, or the STRAINs.
 So the fact that I remember this one years later is a pretty good indicator of quality.
-(Disclaimer: It may also have something to do with me just really, really liking rf’s stuff, and also also that I played Wire Brush around the same time as his magnum opus, Mapgame.
+(Disclaimer: It may also have something to do with me just really, really liking rf’s stuff, and also also that I played Wire Brush around the same time as their magnum opus, Mapgame.

-It doesn’t get much more unadorned than Wire Brush. rf’ didn’t waste his time on sector counts or unnecessarily details.
+It doesn’t get much more unadorned than Wire Brush. rf’ didn’t waste time on sector counts or unnecessary details.
 The four brief hours of work that went into this level were, from the looks of it, spent almost entirely on flow and polish.
 Clean, tidy texturing prevails throughout.
 Each area flows naturally into the next, and each key leads you right to the one that follows.
 You aren’t being led around by the hand, but you always know where to go.

 If there’s one gripe to be had, it’s an encounter toward the end with two barons (which are, by their nature, damage sponges).
 The problem crops up a lot in maps for the original Doom, since one of that game’s shortcomings (or at least something unfortunate for map creators) is the lack of mid-range enemies.
 With the exception of the cacodemon, there’s nothing that falls between the demon’s two-or-three-shotgun-blasts-to-the-face 150 hit points and the baron’s will-this-thing-ever-die 1000.